New York

 To put New York's size in perspective, its area of 783 km² is about 1.1x smaller than Berlin.
 Meanwhile, Taipei at 272 km² is about 1.2x the size of Amsterdam.

-Taiwan's capital and a major tech hub in East Asia.
-Also known as "The Silicon Island Capital", Taipei has an area of 272 km² and is home to 2.6 million people.
+Taipei has an area of 272 km² and is home to 2.6 million people.
 It was established in 1709.
-Visitors come for Taipei 101, Night markets, National Palace Museum, and much more.
+Visitors come for Taipei 101 tower, Chiang Kai-shek Memorial, Shilin Night Market, and much more.
 Getting around is easy with the Taipei Metro (MRT).

 Looking beyond city limits, the New York metropolitan area covers 17,405 km², which is 7.1x larger than greater Taipei at 2,458 km².
 The New York metro area is also more populous, with 20.1 million people compared to 7.0 million.